microsoft/pxt-microbit/PSIM_SPEC.md

     - color of the microbit
     - microbit makes a soiund (animation)
     - radio send message (anumation)
-- the PSIM should intercept radio messages sent from the micro:bit simulator iframes and create an animation in the PSIM around the corresponding microbit sprite
+X the PSIM should intercept radio messages sent from the micro:bit simulator iframes and create an animation
-     - this requires quite a bit of new plumbing:
+     in the PSIM around the corresponding microbit sprite X this requires quite a bit of new plumbing:
-       - intercept SimulatorBroadcastMessages posted to simdriver by one of the simFrames, identified by srcFrameIndex
-       - instead of passing them down to simFrames, need to pass them up and out to the PSIM, which will then determine which ones to pass back (and who to address them to)
-       - we already have logic for passing message up to parentWindow, but we also pass the same message down
+       X intercept SimulatorBroadcastMessages posted to simdriver by one of the simFrames, identified by srcFrameIndex X instead of passing them down to simFrames, need to pass them up and out to the PSIM, which will then determine which ones to pass back (and who to address them to) X we already have logic for passing message up to parentWindow, but we also pass the same message down
 - We want the PSIM to determine which microbit sprites can "hear" a radio message sent by a microbit, depending on the radio transmit strength of each microbit and the Euclidean distance between microbit sprites in the PSIM; it then will determine which microbit sprites will receive the message and send it to the